dpc-sdp/sdp-docs/guide/basics/create-site.md

 You also will need to update search configs, contact SDP team for help on that part.

-## Site theme settings
+## Site specific settings

-Basically, customise dev work only happens in two files:
+Basically, customise dev work only happens in three files:

 - `/assets/_theme.scss`
 - `/assets/_custom.scss`
+- `/nuxt.config.js`

 ### Custom scss variables